 You cannot cure chronic skin conditions, but they can be managed and include psoriasis, eczema, acne, and rosacea.
-Specific treatment will depend on your diagnosis and assessment of your physician.
+Specific treatment will depend on your diagnosis and the assessment of your physician.

 Psoriasis causes red, bumpy thick patches that can appear anywhere but most commonly affects the scalp, knees, elbows, and lower back.
-There are many treatments available for psoriasis that can help slow the growth of new skin cells and which relieve dry and itchy skin.
+There are many treatments available for psoriasis that can help slow the growth of new skin cells and relieve dry and itchy skin.

 Eczema causes the skin to become irritated or inflamed, and it is almost always itchy.
 Our general practitioners and primary care doctors in NYC can help you manage this disease with prescription ointments, light, or phototherapy.
 They can prescribe cyclosporine for people who fail to respond to other treatments.
 Also, it can be helpful to avoid irritants that can trigger eczema.

 Acne is associated with adolescence, but it can occur at any age.
-The occasional outbreak can usually be managed using over-the-counter products, but more severe cases of acne can be treated with antibiotics and isotretinoin, which helps the skin to produce less oil.
+The occasional outbreak can usually be managed using over-the-counter products.
+Still, more severe cases of acne can be treated with antibiotics and isotretinoin, which helps the skin to produce less oil.
 When the problem is hormone-related, women may benefit from birth control pills.

 Rosacea mainly affects the face and can cause a ruddy appearance.
 Medical therapy can control or reverse some of the symptoms.
 Skin rash treatments include topical and oral medications.

 Skin Fungal Infections

-Skin fungal infections are very common and include ringworm, yeast infections, and athletes foot.
+Skin fungal infections are widespread and include ringworm, yeast infections, and athletes’ foot.

 Athletes foot grows in warm moist environments and thrives when you wear shoes and socks.
 Topical antifungal medication is an effective skin fungus treatment, but severe cases may require oral drugs.
-Usually, athlete’s foot will respond to standard treatments, but if it doesn’t, we may take a small sample of the skin to examine under the microscope.
+Usually, an athlete’s foot will respond to standard treatments, but we may take a small sample of the skin to examine under the microscope if it doesn’t.

 Yeast infections result from a fungus called candida and can cause an itchy, scaly red rash.
 Candida tends to grow in warm moist areas and is more common in people who have diabetes or who are obese.
 Medicated creams are most commonly used for skin yeast infection treatment.